toptensoftware/moe-js/readme.md

 {{/each}}
 ```

-You can also, pass an explicit object as the model to the partial template:
+You can also, pass an explicit object to the partial template:

 ```html
 {{> "UserDetails", model.user}}